 We talk a lot about various architectural approaches.
 Unfortunately, we don't talk as much about the environment in which we apply those techniques - the framework.
 In this talk I'd like to show you how you can apply virtually any kind of approach - DDD, CQRS, Event Sourcing, Hexagonal Architecture, and many more, virtually everywhere.
 There are no silver bullets, but with the right approach, we can get pretty close to that goal.

 At McGill University, 1700 staff manage 900 sites that generate 10M page views per month.
-McGill's new digital standards define our criteria for building sites in areas such as usability, accessibility, brand adherence, security and more.
-All in a succinct, user-friendly format aimed at helping staff build better sites that provide positive user experiences.
-Learn about the process we followed in creating our digital standards and the results.
+McGill's new digital standards define our criteria for building sites in areas such as usability, accessibility, brand adherence, security and more, in a succinct, user-friendly format.
+These standards are aimed at helping staff build better sites that provide positive user experiences.
+Find out how we produced and launched this initiative and the results.

 AWS is the perfect platform to run a Rails App at scale.
 In this talk, you'll learn how to host and deploy your app using Elastic Beanstalk with the following features and technologies: SSL termination at the ELB load balancer (including a free SSL certificate), caching using Redis on Elasticache, and a database running on RDS.
 You'll learn how to deploy with zero downtime using a continuous delivery service.